rlwalker4/SCU-businesses/README.md

 # SCU-businesses
-This is a business directory for alumni of Santa Clara University
+This is a business directory for alumni of Santa Clara University.